Effective November 1: Flat Rate Per Diem

 The commercial lodging industry considers stays greater than 30 days to be “extended stays” and typically offers reduced rates to ensure occupancy.
 Travelers may also consider furnished apartments or similar types of lodging which are typically cheaper than room rates in commercial lodging.
 Data analysis demonstrates the flat rate per diem adequately covers lodging, meals, and incidental expenses, more accurately reflecting actual costs incurred.

-Any traveler unable to find suitable commercial lodging at the reduced per diem rate should contact their Commercial Travel Office (CTO) for assistance.
-If both the traveler and the CTO determine that lodging is not available at the reduced per diem rate, the Authorizing Official may authorize reimbursement of actual lodging expenses (not to exceed the locality per diem rate).
+Any traveler unable to find suitable commercial lodging at the reduced per diem rate should contact their Travel Management Center (TMC) for assistance.
+If both the traveler and the TMC determine that lodging is not available at the reduced per diem rate, the Authorizing Official may authorize reimbursement of actual lodging expenses (not to exceed the locality per diem rate).
 However, the traveler will receive M&IE at the reduced rate.

 Travelers should follow their component guidelines for how to handle the flat rate per diem in DTS.